rasmitachoudhury/rasmitachoudhury/README.md

-👋 Hi, I’m a passionate QA Engineer & Lead with 12+ years of experience in manual and automation testing, including 3+ years on-site in London (UK) delivering high-quality solutions in the BFSI domain for major banks like Lloyds and Metro UK.
+👋 Hi, I’m a passionate QA Engineer & Lead with 12+ years of experience in manual and automation testing, including 3+ years on-site in London (UK) delivering high-quality solutions in the BFSI domain for major banks like Lloyds Banking Group and Metro Bank UK.

 🔧 I specialize in mobile automation for Android & iOS, with hands-on expertise in: